Raymond Pilet d'Alès: Talamania and the Massacre at Ma’arra

 Raymond constituted a small army of cavalry and infantry, and advance two days' march from Antioch, where they captured the castle of Talamania from the Syrians.
-He then implemented an ambitious raid on Ma'arrat al-Nu'man (Maarat), infamously known as the siege of Ma'arra, where he encountered a Muslim army under the command of Ridwan of Allepo, against whom he first prevailed despite of the inequality of numbers of troops.
-But his adversaries returned at full strength, forcing him to retreat and defend himself until the evening of July 27, 1098.
+He then implemented an ambitious raid on Ma'arrat al-Nu'man (Maarat), infamously known as the siege of Ma'arra, where he encountered a Muslim army under the command of Ridwan of Allepo, against whom he first prevailed despite the inequality of numbers of troops.
+But his adversaries returned at full strength, forcing him to retreat and defend himself until the evening of 27 July 1098.
 His army, overwhelmed by adversaries, loss of troops, thirst and weariness, decided to abandon the fight and regroup in the castle.
 Raymond and Peter I of Narbonne, Bishop of Albara, eventually abandoned their positions to travel with Raymond IV.

 The victory at Ma’arra is tainted by the alleged cannibalism of the Crusaders, being low on food, and allegedly turned on both the vanquished Muslims as well as dogs.
 It is not clear that Raymond was still in the city when this happened.

 Tortosa

-On February 14, 1099, Raymond and Raymond I of Turenne deployed with 100 horsemen and 200 footmen, to take the town of Tortosa (also known as Tartus or Antartus) defended by the formidable castle at Marqab.
+On 14 February 1099 Raymond and Raymond I of Turenne deployed with 100 horsemen and 200 footmen, to take the town of Tortosa (also known as Tartus or Antartus) defended by the formidable castle at Marqab.
 They besieged it and despite their numerical inferiority, gained the advantage by lighting many fires in the surrounding countryside.
 The defenders of the castle, including the governor of Torosa (a subject of the Emir of Tripoli) were frightened and fled before dawn, abandoning the city to the Crusaders on 18 June 1099.
 Raymond then followed Count Raymond IV in his expedition to Tripoli in the unsuccessful siege of Arqa.

 Siege of Jerusalem

-Raymond led a mounted the siege of Jerusalem on July 14, 1099, contributing to the capture and rescue of the Holy City.
+Raymond led a mounted the siege of Jerusalem on 14 July 1099, contributing to the capture and rescue of the Holy City.
 In early July 1099, nine Genovese ships arrived at the port of Jaffa to resupply the Crusaders.
 Then Raymond IV dispatched Raymond, Guillaume de Sabran, and Raymond I of Turenne, with 50 horsemen to protect them.
 The latter, having advanced, found Geldemar Carpenel, Lord of Caiphas, struggling with an army of 700 Muslims from Rama who attacked him, inflicting great losses on his infantry.
 Raymond’s forces allowed the Genoese to disembark, enabling them to take Jerusalem.